Skip to content

 Patients younger than 30 ought to consider hair loss medications first to stabilise their hair loss before considering surgery like an FUE hair transplant.
-This is because there is a risk that younger patients continue to lose hair after having a hair transplant, making hair look patchy when a patient ages.
+This is because there is a risk that younger patients will continue to lose hair after a hair transplant, making the hair look patchy as they age.

 After the age of 30, most people have gone through some element of hair loss and then stabilised at that point.
 It is at that point that these people are very good candidates for surgery.